Galley: Modern Query Optimization for Sparse Tensor Programs: Introduction

-In this paper, we propose Galley, a system for declarative sparse tensor programming.
-Users write tensor programs in a declarative language based on the Einsum notation, similar to Equation~\eqref{eq:log_reg_std}, and Galley automatically produces an optimized STC implementation.
-First, it restructures the program into a sequence of aggregation steps, minimizing the total computation and materialization costs (Sec.~\ref{sec:logical_optimizer}).
-Then, Galley optimizes each step by selecting the optimal formats for all intermediate tensors, the loop order, and the access method for each index access (Sec.~\ref{sec:physical_optimizer}).
-This is all guided by a system for estimating sparsity via statistics on the input tensors (Sec.~\ref{sec:sparsity}).
-Galley builds on fundamental principles from cost-based query optimization while developing new techniques that are specific to producing optimized code for sparse tensor compilers\cite{DBLP:conf/pods/KhamisNR16}.
+In this paper, we propose \emph{Galley}, a system for declarative sparse tensor programming.
+Galley makes algorithmic decisions on the users' behalf, freeing them to focus on the high-level semantics of their program without sacrificing computational efficiency.
+It accepts input programs written in a declarative language, equivalent to the core of the NumPy API, and automatically produces an optimized STC implementation using the Finch compiler \cite{DBLP:journals/corr/abs-2404-16730}.
+To do so, it first restructures the program into a sequence of aggregation steps, minimizing total computation and materialization costs (Sec.~\ref{sec:logical_optimizer}).
+It then optimizes each step by selecting the loop order, the optimal formats for all intermediate tensors, and the merge algorithm for each loop (Sec.~\ref{sec:physical_optimizer}).
+These decisions are all guided by a system for estimating sparsity via statistics on the input tensors (Sec.~\ref{sec:sparsity}). \emph{Galley builds on fundamental principles from cost-based query optimization while developing new techniques that are specific to producing optimized code for sparse tensor compilers}.

-In the first phase, Galley rewrites the input program into a sequence of aggregation steps by adapting the variable elimination framework.
-This reduces a complex rewriting problem to the problem of finding an optimal elimination order.
-However, this approach has previously only been defined for sum-product queries.
-To handle \emph{arbitrary sparse tensor algebra} programs, we extend it to non-distributive functions (e.g. $\sum_i max(A_{ij}, B_j)$), disjunctive functions (e.g. $\sum_i A_i + B_i = \sum_i A_i + \sum_i B_i$), and internal aggregates (e.g. $\sum_{j}A_{j}\sqrt{\sum_k B_{jk}}$).
-In Sec. \ref{sec:experiments}, we show that these optimizations produce up to a $\mathbf{100\times}$ speedup for machine learning algorithms over composite feature matrices.
-After this phase, our program has been converted to a sequence of aggregates over pointwise expressions, i.e. the \texttt{Logical Plan} dialect in Fig.~\ref{grammar:query_plans}.

-Next, Galley's physical optimizer transforms each aggregate into an efficient STC kernel by choosing the loop order, output format, and merge algorithm.
-Because sparse outer loops avoid inner iterations, a good loop ordering can significantly improve performance.
-Galley finds the optimal loop order with a novel combination of branch-and-bound and dynamic programming techniques.
-Following the modern tensor format abstraction (i.e. the fibertree abstraction), Galley then chooses a format for each dimension of the output by examining both the sparsity and write pattern (random vs sequential)\cite{sze_efficient_2017, chou_format_2018, bik_compiler_2022}.
-Lastly, for each loop index, we select one input to iterate over and perform lookups on the others.

-All of Galley's optimizations are guided by a framework for estimating the sparsity of intermediate results from statistics on the inputs.
-The core of this is a minimal interface for composing statistics about inputs to infer statistics about outputs.
-This makes incorporating a new kind of sparsity statistic as simple as implementing 5 functions to; 1) collect statistics on inputs 2-3) handle conjunctive and disjunctive point-wise operations 4) handle aggregates and 5) produce sparsity estimates.
-We demonstrate this by implementing a naive estimator based on uniformity assumptions and a worst-case estimator based on cardinality bounds.